12.1 Communication Is Key

 Katie Baker

-Whether communicating with other providers, your supervisors or staff, or patients and their families, professional communication is important for a number of reasons.
-Providing clear communication helps patients in your care receive the best treatment outcomes for their health concerns.
-Communication can refer to written messages (emails, letters, text messages, presentation slides), verbal messages (phone calls, video conferences), or in-person communication, such as meetings, presentations, and patient visits.
+Whether communicating with other providers, supervisors, staff, or patients and their families, professional communication is crucial for several reasons.
+Clear communication helps ensure that patients receive the best possible treatment outcomes.
+Communication can take various forms, including written messages (emails, letters, text messages, presentation slides), verbal messages (phone calls, video conferences), and in-person interactions (meetings, presentations, patient visits).

 Communication May Depend on Audience

-As a healthcare professional, you will work daily with people in different positions relative to your job.
-You may communicate with supervisors and other superiors in your organization.
-You may have the task of training new employees, which will require a strong set of communication and listening skills.
-You will communicate with providers to whom you are referring patients.
-You will communicate with patients and their families directly.
+As a healthcare professional, you will communicate with people in different roles.
+You may interact with supervisors and other leaders within your organization.
+You may also be responsible for training new employees, which will require strong communication and listening skills.
+Additionally, you will communicate with providers to whom you refer patients, as well as with patients and their families directly.

-While it is common to use a casual tone when speaking to coworkers, it is important that communicating with employees be done in a professional and compassionate way.
-Workplace communication norms may vary between colleagues and between employees at different levels and it is important to understand the norms for the workplace in which you work.
-Many people have a more casual and friendly relationship with their supervisors than used to occur in the workplace and this can be a challenge when there are generational differences within a staff.
-It is always best to err on the side of being more formal and following the lead of a supervisor in communication.
-Some providers may prefer to be referred to by their title at all times, for example “Dr. Baker”, or only in certain instances: “You can call me Katie, but please refer to me as Dr. Baker in front of the patients”.
+While it is common to use a more casual tone with coworkers, it is essential to communicate with employees in a professional and compassionate manner.
+Workplace communication norms may vary between colleagues and across different levels within the organization, so it is crucial to understand the expectations of your specific workplace.
+Many workplaces today have more casual and friendly relationships between supervisors and staff, which can be challenging when generational differences are present.
+It is always best to err on the side of being more formal and to follow the lead of your supervisor in terms of communication style.
+For example, some providers may prefer to be addressed by their title at all times, such as “Dr. Baker,” or only in specific instances, as in “You can call me Katie, but please refer to me as Dr. Baker in front of patients.”

-therapeutic communications with patients should always be professional and compassionate, clear and concise.
-Communications with patients should always be done in a way that leaves a record.
-For example, any emails or letters that go out to patients will have a copy maintained by the provider’s organization and any verbal or phone conversations should be logged into the patient chart in the appropriate area.
-When healthcare providers communicate with patients, putting the communication into the patient chart helps to address any miscommunications or misinterpretations by the recipients.
+Therapeutic communications with patients should always be professional, compassionate, clear, and concise.
+All communications with patients should leave a record.
+For example, any emails or letters sent to patients should be retained by the provider’s organization, and any verbal or phone conversations should be documented in the patient’s chart in the appropriate section.
+Documenting communication in the patient chart helps address any potential miscommunications or misinterpretations by the recipients.

-It is not appropriate to text patients unless you are using a HIPAA-compliant texting service for patient reminders and notifications.
-Test results and diagnosis should never be sent via text message.
-Patients should be reminded that text messaging is not an option for contacting their provider about concerns.
-Aside from scheduled telehealth visits, diagnosis and treatment should not be performed via text or email, due to the confidential nature of the communication.
-Further, encryption must be in place to prevent accidental violation of HIPAA due to theft or loss of the communicating device, such as a laptop or cell phone.
+It is not appropriate to text patients unless using a HIPAA-compliant texting service for reminders and notifications.
+Test results and diagnoses should never be sent via text message.
+Patients should be reminded that texting is not an appropriate way to contact their provider about concerns.
+Aside from scheduled telehealth visits, diagnosis and treatment should never be conducted via text or email, given the confidential nature of healthcare communication.
+Additionally, encryption must be in place to protect against accidental HIPAA violations, such as the theft or loss of a communicating device like a laptop or cell phone.

 Introduction to Written Communication

 Communication can be divided into seven components, outlined below.
-For each component, we will define and give examples of how it is important in your professional written communication.
+For each component, we will define its importance and provide examples of how it applies to professional written communication.

 Context

-Context is the surrounding environment or meaning behind something.
-Context in communication might refer to the purpose for your phone call or email and the situation or relationship between you and the recipient of your message.
-Context can also refer to cultural or organizational norms of communication and will set the tone for the communication.
-The context of a letter, for example, would be your relationship to the person to whom you are writing and the tone could vary from formal to casual, depending on the recipient and the message.
+Context refers to the surrounding environment or underlying meaning behind a communication.
+It can involve the purpose of your phone call or email, as well as the situation or relationship between you and the recipient.
+Context also encompasses cultural or organizational communication norms, which help set the tone for your message.
+For example, the context of a letter will influence the tone, which may range from formal to casual depending on your relationship with the recipient and the nature of the message.

 Sender